NS2CDT/ns2_beta/README.md

         - Focus
             - Replaced with new upgrade: Blight (experimental):
                 - With Blight each attack now outlines the target much like a parasite.
-                    - Highlight color is based on enemy health.
-(Green: 4+ bites, Yellow: 3 bites, Orange: <= 2 bites, White: Parasited)
+                    - Highlight color is based on enemy health, Depending if the target is a structure or player.
+                        - For players, Blue >= 4 bites, Yellow = 3 bites, Red <= 2 Bites
+                        - For Structures, Blue >= 66% eHP+, Yellow >= 33% eHP+, Red < 33% eHP
                 - Blight has "primary" and "secondary" categories which give certain alien abilities different durations of blight.
                     - Primary Abilities: (5 seconds per veil for players, 15 seconds per veil for structures)
                         - Skulk : bite